ored95/1C/Data structures/Functions.md

 + Code function
     + Declarations of local variables

-        Declations of local variables that can be referenced in this function only (see Var operator description).
+        Declations of local variables that can be referenced in this function only.
     + Operators

         Executable function operators.